fatimagit-code/Quality-Control/README.md

 * **Data Isolation:** All locators are defined as constants within their respective page classes, ensuring UI changes only require modification in one place.

-    pytest --html=report.html
-    ```

----

-*This project was completed as part of a comprehensive quality control and test automation initiative.*